lanatamim/SE-Midterm-Exam/README.md

 - Accounts for overhead; percentage of the day where you actually developing.
 - Higher velocity means there is more time of project work during the work day
 - Lower velocity means there is less time of developing during the work day.
+- Best to be on the conservative side; how much your team works, for real.

 ## Utopian vs. Real-world Days